nils247207/biol217a/protocol.md

 - Gene clustering based on AA sequences, by comparing each gene between the different genomes
 - from lecture: AA .fasta of all genomes --> BLAST-DB --> BLAST-DB against .fasta of all genomes to identify all hits (in %) of a gene against all other genes from the same genome and all other genomes
 - next mcl resolves the identity values into a network of gene clusters (de novo, without annotations, clustering of homologue genes --> POWER!!)
+- final overlay of annotated functions corresponds to predicted clusters (eg core-genoms usually have a function, many of them might be known and shown in overlay)

 | Program or Database                                          | Function                                                     |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |